johndjameson/johndjameson.com/source/blog/ligatures-and-kerning-in-letterspaced-type.md

 Browser support
 ---------------

 When I started outlining this article, I didn't expect to run into any browser support issues.
-But surely enough, they exist today and still present an interesting challenge.
+But surely enough, they come up in web typography and present an interesting challenge.

 The biggest issue is that Safari doesn't _actually_ support `font-feature-settings`.
 Declare the property in any way, and Safari enables both kerning and ligatures.
 Want to turn on small caps?
 You get kerning and ligatures.
 Want to _disable_ kerning and ligatures?
 You get kerning and ligatures.
 This is particularly problematic when the property is inherited, since there's no way to unset it by using the property itself.

 I made a [CodePen demo][codepen-demo] with more information on browser support.
-It's a little too in-depth to embed here, but definitely take a look if you plan on using kerning and ligatures with the `letter-spacing` property.
+It's a little too in-depth to embed here, but definitely take a look if you plan on using kerning and ligatures together with with the `letter-spacing` property.

 And that's it!
 --------------

 Before we wrap up, I have to give a shout-out to [Bram Stein][twitter-bram] for his work on [The State of Web Type][state-of-web-type].
-That site has been a _huge_ help in figuring out an approach that works across browsers.
+That site has been a _huge_ help for me in figuring out an approach that works across browsers.

 If you have any questions about letterspacing on the web &mdash; or if you just want to chat about web typography &mdash; send me a message over on [Twitter][twitter].